Switcheo/zilswap/docs/smart-contract.md

 |-----------|---------|-------------------------------------------------------|
 | pool      | ByStr20 | The ZRC-2 token address for the pool that was created |

-### Mint
+### Minted

-The `mint` event is emitted when liquidity is added to a pool and "liquidity tokens" are "minted".
+The `Minted` event is emitted when liquidity is added to a pool and "liquidity tokens" are "minted".

 The amount of liquidity tokens minted is calculated by taking the ratio of pool tokens added as compared to that already residing in the pool.